Debugging Rcpp with VSCode

 cpp_impl(x, y, z)

-2. Create one using RStudio (File -> New project -> New directory -> R package with Rcpp)
+2. Using RStudio (File → New Project → New Directory → R Package with Rcpp)

 We will now connect the VSCode debugger so that we can debug the Rcpp code.
-Depending on your operating system and R installation this step will not be exactly the same.
-So please do not blindly copy-paste what I write here.
+Depending on your operating system and R installation this step will not be exactly the same, so don’t copy-paste blindly—adapt paths and settings as needed.

 dropdown